chaplin89/chaplin89.github.io/_posts/2020-12-20-Setup-dm-verity-on-a-minimal-debian-installation.md

 1. By altering the script /init of the initramfs to make it configure the mapper
-2. By specifying a parameter to the kernel that will instruct the kernel to do everything by itself It is needed to recompile the component in both cases since, by default, neither busybox nor the kernel on a plain Debian 10 installation supports what is required to create the device.
+2. By specifying a parameter to the kernel that will instruct the kernel to do everything by itself

-The most straightforward solution is to recompile the kernel.
-In the tutorial, this is the method that will be used.
+It is needed to recompile the component in both cases since, by default, neither busybox nor the kernel on a plain Debian 10 installation supports what is required to create the device.

 The kernel needs to be upgraded from the version 4.* that Debian 10 is using since the option that is needed is available starting from Linux 5.1.
 It is possible to upgrade the kernel by adding the backport repository to APT.